Mid-County misses brunt of storm force, power loss largest concern - Port Arthur News

 While the roads are passable, Sosa said he advises those residents wishing to return to wait until electricity is restored.

-“If you come now and don’t need to be here you may not have electricity for 3-5 days,” he said.
+“If you come now and don’t need to be here, you may not have electricity for 3-5 days,” he said.
 “My suggestion is if you don’t have to be here give it a couple of days, let the electricity come back on and you can have air conditioning, food and businesses will be reopened.
 Right now, 90 percent is without power and we don’t know when that will come back on.”

 Nederland Fire Chief and Emergency Management Coordinator Terry Morton gave similar remarks.